 Physical Fitness: Rated as 1 to 5.
 A tour with rated 1 would be one that you can take your kids on and is not physically demanding, while a 5 would be very strenuous.
 In terms of Physical Fitness, distance, height gained and surface all play a significant role so please factor these into your assessment.
 If the surface is quite loose then this would make the tour physically more demanding.

-1: Easy tour mainly flat, less then 300m height gain and/or less then 15km distance.
+Mainly flat, less then 500m height gain and/or less then 30km distance.

-Technical Difficulty: Rated as 1 to 5.
+Technical Difficulty: Rated as 1 to 5 and also defined using the German Singetrail Scale.
 A tour mainly on tarred roads and nature streets would be graded as 1 and a downhill course requiring very long travel bikes and full body armour should be rated as 5.
 (Requiring is an important word here.
 A freeride course that most people use long travel bikes and body armour on, but is possible to ride on a hardtail or short travel bike should not be graded 5!).

 1: Easy - Single Trail Scale - S0: